-Consultancy is a popular option for many students but do you know what it actually entails?
+Consultancy is a popular career option for many students, but do you know what it entails?

 Consultancy is a field that offers opportunities to work in a variety of industries and settings, from strategy and operations to more specialised consulting areas such as technology, supply chain, finance or HR amongst others.
-Consultancy is open to student from all degree backgrounds.
+Consultancy is open to students from all degree backgrounds.
+As a management consultant, you will essentially be working with businesses to improve their performance by identifying problems and giving expert advice to solve problems and drive growth.

-As a consultant you are employed to help organisations solve issues, to help create value and maximise profitability, to improve business processes and identify growth opportunities.
+As a consultant, you are employed to help organisations solve issues, help create value and maximise profitability, management and strategy.
+You’ll improve business processes and identify growth opportunities.
+Consulting is a sociable profession that allows you to work across different areas and offers plenty of time for networking opportunities.

-Examples of the projects a consultant could work on include introducing a new IT system to streamline business processes, improving supply chain processes to save money or increase sustainability, identifying ways to reduce staff turnover or helping an organisation to determine a new strategic direction.
+As a consultant you could work on projects that involve, introducing a new IT system to streamline business processes, improving supply chain processes to save money or increase sustainability, identifying ways to reduce staff turnover or helping an organisation to determine a new strategic direction.
+You could be analysing statistics, conducting market research to gain a better understanding of the business or implementing new procedures.

 What does the future look like for consultancy?